wmantly/services-talk/README.md

 Document exiting services

-Existing API such as Data Access and REST services need to documented, clearly stating intent, access , and operations.
+Existing API such as Data Access and REST services need to documented, clearly stating intent, access, and operations.
 New services need to be clearly documented in the same way prior to being put into production.
 Self documenting API frameworks such as Swager is a good way to keep the documentation a living document.

 API routes are the public interface, just like any other object or class.
 In fact, many of the Object Oriented Desing principles apply to the application layer;